ThePansmith/docs/docs/introduction/getting-started/installing.md

 Everything you do in KubeJS in located in the kubejs folder in your instance.

-- In Prism the file structure will look like `polymc > instances > instance name > minecraft > kubejs`
+- In Prism the file structure will look like `polymc > instances > (instance name) > minecraft > kubejs`
-- In CurseForge launcher the file structure will look like `curseforge > minecraft > instances > instance name > kubejs`
+- In the CurseForge launcher the file structure will look like `curseforge > minecraft > instances > (instance name) > kubejs`
-- In all of the above cases the `instance name` is the name of the instance
+    - In all of the above cases the `(instance name)` is the name of the instance
-- In the normal Minecraft launcher it will be `.minecraft > kubejs`, unless you changed the instance folder.
+- In the normal Minecraft launcher it will be `.minecraft > kubejs`, unless you changed the instance folder, but using the normal launcher for modding is highly discourged, due to the above offering utility.

-From now on this will be referenced as the kubejs folder.
+From now on, this will be referenced as the kubejs folder.

 ### The contents
 When you are first getting started, these three folders will be the most important.